rydmike/flex_color_scheme/README.md

 This example shows how you can use all the built-in color schemes, plus three custom schemes.
 How to interactively select which one of these schemes is used to define the active theme.
 The example also uses medium branded background and surface colors.
-A subpage is also available that shows the same theme applied when opening another page, that in Flutter just inherits the same theme.
+A subpage is available that shows the same theme applied when opening another page, that in Flutter just inherits the same theme.

 The full example code is not shown here, please see the code in the package folder [flex_color_scheme/example/lib/example4](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example4/main.dart)